Epitouche/Perimeter/poc/backend/go/doc.md

 ### 1. **Concurrency and Performance**

-- **Goroutines**: Lightweight threads provided by Go make it ideal for handling concurrent tasks, such as triggering actions and reactions in real time.
+- **Goroutines**: Lightweight threads provided by Go make it ideal for handling concurrent tasks, such as triggering actions and reactions in real-time.
 - **Scalability**: Go's efficient concurrency model ensures scalability when managing multiple user actions and reactions simultaneously.
-- **Fast Execution**: Compiled language with a focus on performance, suitable for real-time triggers.
+- **Fast Execution**: As a compiled language focused on performance, Go is well-suited for real-time triggers.

 ### 2. **Microservices and API-First Design**

-- **Built-in HTTP/REST Support**: Go's `net/http` package simplifies building REST APIs required by the application server.
+- **Built-in HTTP/REST Support**: Go’s `net/http` package simplifies building REST APIs required by the application server.
-- **Microservices Architecture**: Go's modularity and fast startup time are beneficial for Dockerized microservices.
+- **Microservices Architecture**: Go's modularity and fast startup time are highly beneficial for Dockerized microservices.

 ### 3. **Ease of Deployment**